campa-consortium/pals/README.md

 # Particle Accelerator Lattice Standard (PALS)

 An effort to create a standard to promote lattice information exchange for particle accelerators.
-PALS can also serve as the language format for new simulation programs and the associated code that comes with PALS will be usable to read/validate/write lattice files thus saving considerable programming time.
+PALS can also serve as the schema for new simulation programs and the associated code that comes with PALS will be usable to read/validate/write lattice files thus saving considerable programming time.